 Kids have all their baby teeth by age 3 and by this time they should visit the dentist every 6 months.
 At about 6 years old, the baby teeth start falling out to make room for the permanent (adult) teeth to come in.
 Most of the permanent teeth are in at 13 years old.

 “Parents can guide their children’s oral health at this stage by brushing your teeth together!
-Children often learn by watching or mimicking parents and older siblings,” says Dr. Hollinger.
+Children often learn by watching or mimicking parents and older siblings,” says Dr. Nguyen.
 “Spending that time together, playing a favorite song and using a tasty toothpaste can establish a child’s joy in caring for their teeth.
 You can also bring your children to your own dental checkups, which demonstrates the importance and ease of a dental visit.”

 By 12 or 13 years old, most of the permanent teeth have come in (except the third set of molars, called the wisdom teeth, which should come in between the ages of 17 and 25.)
 At this pre-teen stage, oral hygiene is crucial to keep the teeth and gums healthy.
 And as most parents can imagine, keeping pre-teens interested in oral hygiene can become difficult.

-Dr. Hollinger recommends appealing to your child’s growing awareness of their appearance to reinforce a healthy daily routine to make them look and feel better.
+Dr. Nguyen recommends appealing to your child’s growing awareness of their appearance to reinforce a healthy daily routine to make them look and feel better.
 Brushing twice a day for a full two minutes, flossing daily, and making sure they wear a mouth guard when playing sports are key habits to develop.
 Parents can make sure they have a fluoride toothpaste, and although it is not necessary, an electric toothbrush, or water flosser can be very helpful, especially if the child has any dexterity concerns.